JHarrison89/rails-api-session-auth-template/README.md

 ### What is a CSRF attack
 > Briefly, Cross-Site Request Forgery (CSRF) is an attack that allows a malicious user to spoof legitimate requests to your server, masquerading as an authenticated user.
 Rails protects against this kind of attack by generating unique tokens and validating their authenticity with each submission

 CSRF attacks work because clients, by design, send all the cookies they have available with every request, regardless of the resources.

+A Deep Dive into CSRF Protection in Rails [medium](https://medium.com/rubyinside/a-deep-dive-into-csrf-protection-in-rails-19fa0a42c0ef#:~:text=Briefly%2C%20Cross%2DSite%20Request%20Forgery,their%20authenticity%20with%20each%20submission)

 ### How does CSRF protection in Rails work
 Rails uses a scripting adapter to implement the "Cookie-to-header" technique by placing a CSRF token in the client as a cookie and saving a duplicate in a custom HTTP header.